Femtoscopic correlations of identical charged pions and kaons in pp collisions at $\sqrt{s}=13$ TeV with event-shape selection: Introduction

-The characteristic feature of femtoscopy in heavy-ion collisions is the decrease of the source sizes for pairs of particles (with masses $m$ and transverse momenta ${\bf p}_{\mathrm{T,1}}$ and ${\bf p}_{\mathrm{T,2}}$) with increasing pair transverse momentum \mbox{${\it k_{\mathrm T}}=|{\bf p}_{\mathrm{T,1}} + {\bf p}_{\mathrm{T,2}}|/2$} or transverse mass \mbox{$\it{ m_{\mathrm T}} = \sqrt{{\it k_\mathrm{T}}^2+m^{2}}$}, see e.g. recent RHIC~\cite{STAR:2009fks,STAR:2004qya,PHOBOS:2004sjz} and LHC~\cite{ALICE:2011dyt,ALICE:2015tra} results for pions.
-It was explained in Ref.~\cite{Akkelin:1995gh} that femtoscopy measurements do not probe the whole volume in case of an expanding emitting source, but instead the region from which the particles with similar momenta are emitted, the so called ``homogeneity volume''.
+The characteristic feature of femtoscopy in heavy-ion collisions is the decrease of the source sizes for pairs of particles (with masses $m$ and transverse momenta ${\bf p}_{\mathrm{T,1}}$ and ${\bf p}_{\mathrm{T,2}}$) with increasing pair transverse momentum \mbox{${\it k_{\mathrm T}}=|{\bf p}_{\mathrm{T,1}} + {\bf p}_{\mathrm{T,2}}|/2$} or transverse mass \mbox{$\it{ m_{\mathrm T}} = \sqrt{{\it k_\mathrm{T}}^2+m^{2}}$}, see e.g.\ recent results for pions from the BNL Relativistic Heavy Ion Collider (RHIC)~\cite{STAR:2009fks,STAR:2004qya,PHOBOS:2004sjz} and the CERN Large Hadron Collider (LHC)~\cite{ALICE:2011dyt,ALICE:2015tra}.
+It was explained in Ref.~\cite{Akkelin:1995gh} that femtoscopy measurements do not probe the whole volume in the case of an expanding emitting source, but instead the region from which the particles with similar momenta are emitted, the so called ``homogeneity volume''.
 This region is smaller than the total volume occupied by the system and decreases with \mbox{$\it{k_{\mathrm T}}$} (\mbox{$\it{m_{\mathrm T}}$}).
-Several theoretical models based on the hydrodynamic approach successfully describe pion femtoscopy measurements e.g. Refs.~\cite{Karpenko:2009wf,Shapoval:2020nec,Kisiel:2005hn,Bozek:2010wt,Kisiel:2014upa}.
+Several theoretical models based on the hydrodynamic approach successfully describe pion femtoscopy measurements, e.g.\ Refs.~\cite{Karpenko:2009wf,Shapoval:2020nec,Kisiel:2005hn,Bozek:2010wt,Kisiel:2014upa}.
 It is expected that these models should describe the femtoscopy measurements for kaons and for heavier particles also, particularly the \mbox{$\it{m_{\mathrm T}}$} and multiplicity dependencies of radii.
-In Ref.~\cite{Makhlin:1987gm}, it was shown that for the particular case of small transverse flow the hydrodynamics leads to the same \mbox{$\it{m_{\mathrm T}}$}-behavior of the longitudinal radii ($R_{\rm long}$) for pions and kaons.
+In Ref.~\cite{Makhlin:1987gm}, it was shown that for the particular case of small transverse flow the hydrodynamics leads to the same \mbox{$\it{m_{\mathrm T}}$} behavior of the longitudinal radii ($R_{\rm long}$) for pions and kaons.
 It means that the thermal freeze-out occurs simultaneously and that these two particle species are subject to the same velocity boost from collective flow.
-Modern calculations made within the 3+1D hydrodynamic model THERMINATOR-2~\cite{Kisiel:2005hn} at LHC energies demonstrate the approximate \mbox{$\it{m_{\mathrm T}}$} scaling of the three-dimensional radii for pions, kaons and protons~\cite{Kisiel:2014upa} when the radii versus \mbox{$\it{m_{\mathrm T}}$} fall with some degree of accuracy on one curve.
-The authors of Ref.~\cite{Kisiel:2014upa} also investigated one-dimensional radii ($R_{\rm inv}$) in pair reference frame (PRF) for the case of lack of available experimental data.
+Modern calculations made within the 3+1-dimensional (3+1D) hydrodynamic model THERMINATOR-2~\cite{Kisiel:2005hn} at LHC energies demonstrate the approximate \mbox{$\it{m_{\mathrm T}}$} scaling of the three-dimensional radii for pions, kaons, and protons~\cite{Kisiel:2014upa} when the radii versus \mbox{$\it{m_{\mathrm T}}$} fall with some degree of accuracy on one curve.
+The authors of Ref.~\cite{Kisiel:2014upa} also investigated one-dimensional radii ($R_{\rm inv}$) in the pair reference frame (PRF) for the case of lack of available experimental data.
 They have verified that the violation of this scaling in the case when the three-dimensional scaling is presented in the model has a trivial kinematic origin.
 It is possible to take it into account and restore the $m_{\rm T}$ scaling for $R_{\rm inv}$ for pions, kaons, and protons.
 The calculations performed within the Hydro-Kinetic Model, including not only a hydrodynamic phase but also the hadronic rescattering stage, predicted violation of this scaling between pions and kaons at LHC energies~\cite{Shapoval:2014wya,Sinyukov:2015kga}, mainly due to the rescatterings in the hadronic phase.
 ALICE results for Pb--Pb collisions at $\sqrt{s_{\rm{NN}}}=2.76$~TeV~\cite{ALICE:2017iga} have shown that the \mbox{$\it{m_{\mathrm T}}$} scaling expected by pure hydrodynamical scenarios is broken.
-The comparison of these two different evolution scenario demonstrate the importance of the \mbox{$\it{m_{\mathrm T}}$} scaling study.
+The comparison of these two different evolution scenarios demonstrate the importance of the \mbox{$\it{m_{\mathrm T}}$} scaling study.